0xV1c10u5/0xV1c10u5/README.md

-## Migrated projects to private git.
-This account hosts open-sources/demo projects only.
-Stop training AI without consent.
+## Moved git repo to private.
+Here will host Open-Source projects only.
+I did this to protect my IP.

 <!--
 **0xV1c10u5/0xV1c10u5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.